Lymphatic massage has been popularised in recent years but has been used for medical purposes for close to a hundred.

 How to give a lymphatic massage at home:

 To perform a lymphatic massage, you’ll need to be calm, relaxed and in a comfortable position.
-If you’re stressed, rushed or distracted it’s best to wait until a more appropriate time.
-A lymphatic massage is not like other muscular massages, so you only need to apply light or gentle pressure.
+If you’re stressed, rushed or distracted, it’s best to wait until a more appropriate time.
+A lymphatic massage is not like other muscular massages, so you need only apply light or gentle pressure.

 Have you heard of lymphatic massage?
-Do you think you may benefit from it at home?
+Do you think you may benefit you?

 If you enjoy our content, don’t keep it to yourself.
 Share our free eNews with your friends and encourage them to sign up.